-The MISSION of the Berkshire Bach Society is to explore the vast body of music by Johann Sebastian Bach and his contemporaries – the composers who influenced his work and those he inspired – and perform this music for a wide and diverse audience in the Berkshires and beyond by engaging the most talented musicians available.
+The MISSION of the Berkshire Bach Society is to explore the vast body of music by Johann Sebastian Bach and his contemporaries – the composers who influenced his work and those he inspired, to perform this music for a wide and diverse audience in the Berkshires and beyond, and to engage the most talented musicians available.

 The Berkshire Bach Society is unique in two ways: it is the oldest continuing member-based non-profit music organization in Berkshire County, and it focuses primarily on the music of a single composer, Johann Sebastian Bach, and his contemporaries.

-The annual Bach at New Year’s series Music Director is violinist Eugene Drucker, co-founder of the Emerson String Quartet.
+The annual Bach at New Year’s series Music Director is violinist Eugene Drucker, nine-time Grammy award winner and co-founder of the Emerson String Quartet.
 The Society produces seven concerts on an annual basis and complements the performance season with a birthday party for Johann Sebastian Bach, home concerts and fundraisers.

 A BRIEF HISTORY OF THE BERKSHIRE BACH SOCIETY